Pearson in Atkinson County, Georgia — The American South (South Atlantic)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
 31° 17.736′ N, 82° 51.198′ W. Marker is in Pearson, Georgia, in Atkinson County.
 Marker is at the intersection of South Main Street (U.S. 441) and West Smith Avenue, on the right when traveling south on South Main Street.
-Touch for map.
-The marker stands on the east side of the Atkinson County Courthouse.
+The marker stands on the east side of the Atkinson County Touch for map.
 Marker is in this post office area: Pearson GA 31642, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 7 other markers are within 13 miles of this marker, measured as the crow flies.
-Minnie F. Corbitt Memorial Museum Kinnaird Trail (approx. 7˝ miles away); Salem Church (approx. 7.6 miles away); Guest Mill Pond (approx. 7.8 miles away); a different marker also named Guest Mill Pond (approx. 7.8 miles away); Raymond-Richardson Aviation School (approx. 12.7 miles away); Bethany Baptist Church (approx. 12.9 miles away).
+Minnie F. Corbitt Memorial Museum (approx. 0.2 miles away); Kinnaird Trail (approx. 7½ miles away); Salem Church (approx. 7.6 miles away); Guest Mill Pond (approx. 7.8 miles away); a different marker also named Guest Mill Pond (approx. 7.8 miles away); Raymond-Richardson Aviation School (approx. 12.7 miles away); Bethany Baptist Church (approx. 12.9 miles away).

 Also see . . .
 Atkinson County.
 Description of Atkinson County and the architectural details of the courthouse.
 (Submitted on July 29, 2017, by Steve Masler of Memphis, Tennessee.)